Barbara Demick

+Barbara Demick is an American journalist.
+She was the Beijing bureau chief of the Los Angeles Times.
+She is also known for her books Nothing to Envy: Ordinary Lives in North Korea, Eat the Buddha: Life and Death in a Tibetan Town, and Daughters of the Bamboo Grove: China’s Stolen Children and a Story of Separated Twins.

 Biography

 Demick grew up in Ridgewood, New Jersey.
 She attended Yale University, graduating with a bachelor's degree in economic history.

-Derrick was a correspondent for The Philadelphia Inquirer in Eastern Europe from 1993 to 1997.
-Along with photographer John Costello, she produced a series of articles that ran 1994-1996 following life on one Sarajevo street over the course of the war in Bosnia.
+Demick was a correspondent for The Philadelphia Inquirer in Eastern Europe from 1993 to 1997.
+Along with photographer John Costello, she produced a series of articles that ran 1994–1996 following life on one Sarajevo street over the course of the war in Bosnia.
 The series won the George Polk Award for international reporting, the Robert F. Kennedy Journalism Award for international reporting and was a finalist for the Pulitzer in the features category.
 She was stationed in the Middle East for the newspaper between 1997 and 2001.

 In 2001, Demick moved to the Los Angeles Times and became the newspaper's first bureau chief in Korea.
 Demick reported extensively on human rights in North Korea, interviewing large numbers of refugees in China and South Korea.
 She focused on economic and social changes inside North Korea and on the situation of North Korean women sold into marriages in China.
 She wrote an extensive series of articles about life inside the North Korean city of Chongjin.
 In 2005, Demick was a co-winner of the American Academy of Diplomacy's Arthur Ross Award for Distinguished Reporting & Analysis on Foreign Affairs.
 In 2006, her reports about North Korea won the Overseas Press Club's Joe and Laurie Dine Award for Human Rights Reporting and the Asia Society's Osborn Elliott Prize for Excellence in Asian Journalism.
 That same year, Demick was also named print journalist of the year by the Los Angeles Press Club.

 In 2010, she won the Samuel Johnson Prize for Non-Fiction for her work, Nothing to Envy: Ordinary Lives in North Korea.
 The book was also a finalist for the U.S.'s most prestigious literary prize, the National Book Award. and for the National Book Critics Circle Award.
+An animated feature film based on the book and sharing the same title was planned to be directed by Andy Glynne.
+The project launched in 2012 and a pilot was released in 2015.

-Her first book, Logavina Street, is being republished in an updated edition in April 2012 by Spiegel & Grau, a division of Random House.
+Her first book, Logavina Street, was republished in an updated edition in April 2012 by Spiegel & Grau, a division of Random House.

-Granta is publishing in the U.K. under the title, Besieged: Life Under Fire on a Sarajevo Street.
+It was published in the UK by Granta under the title Besieged: Life Under Fire on a Sarajevo Street.